mohamedsamiromar/E-commerce/README.md

 **Note** if you want payments to work you will need to enter your own Stripe API keys into the `.env` file in the settings files.

 ---

+## Contributions are welcome!
+greatly appreciate your help.
+Feel free to suggest and implement improvements.